Convex hierarchical testing of interactions: Discussion

 \section{Discussion}

-We have proposed a hierarchical method for large-scale interaction testing, that biases its search towards interactions exhibiting at least one moderate main effect.
-There are a number of ways that this work could be generalized.
-We have focussed exclusively on pairwise interactions: extensions to $k$-way interactions, for $k>2$ would bound the sum of such interactions by the size of the $k-1$ order effect.
-With appropriate definitions for the interaction components $z_{jk}$, one could also apply this procedure to interaction testing for the proportional hazards model in survival analysis.
+We have proposed a hierarchical method for large-scale interaction testing that biases its search toward interactions exhibiting at least one moderate main effect.
+Our testing procedure is defined in terms of a convex optimization problem but can be expressed in closed form.
+Examination of the form of the statistic shows that it incorporates hierarchy in a gentler way than two-step procedures that screen out interactions based on main effects.
+This distinction allows it to include large interactions even when hierarchy is violated (as seen in the simulation).

-{\bf Acknowledgements.} Robert Tibshirani was supported by National Science Foundation Grant DMS-9971405 and National Institutes of Health Contract N01-HV-28183.
+This work could be generalized in several ways.
+We have focused exclusively on pairwise interactions: Extensions to $k$-way interactions, for $k>2$, would bound the sum of such interactions by the size of the $k-1$ order effect.
+With appropriate definitions for the interaction components, $z_{jk}$, one could also apply this procedure to interaction testing for the proportional hazards model in survival analysis.
+More generally, the idea of formulating a test statistic based on the knots of a convex optimization problem's solution path may be of interest in contexts beyond testing interactions.